 Established in 1985, Wassookeag is a nondenominational, not-for-profit cooperative homeschool based on parent involvement, ecological curriculum, and experiential learning for grades 1 through 8.
 Wassookeag is a community of home school students, university students and faculty, families, elders and educators with a shared philosophy working to create a progressive learning environment based on Earth Community.
 Wassookeag builds community by nurturing each child's individual strengths and accommodating their needs in a responsive and respectful environment.

-Since fall 2007, Wassookeag makes its home in the green belt at the south edge of the UMaine campus, in alliance with the LongGreenHouse project of the University of Maine.
+Since fall 2007, Wassookeag makes its home in the green belt at the south edge of the UMaine campus, in alliance with the LongGreenHouse project of the University of Maine, and Anikwom Eldership Training models.
 More at Wassookeag.org.

 LongGreenHouse aims for a deep sustainability that starts with reducing our carbon footprint but goes beyond to consider the economic, political, and cultural demands of reconnecting to the land.
 Several university classes have constructed a four-season unheated greenhouse on site, as well as a sweat lodge, and the grounds are the site of a permaculture gardens used by Wassookeag schoolchildren, University of Maine undergrads, and adult gardeners alike.